phu0ngng/nccl/test/replay/README.md

 ### Force fit trace
 ``-x``

-This will take a trace recorded on a large node count and attempt to convert it to the supplied dimensions of your MPI run.
+This will take a trace recorded on a large node count and attempts to convert it to the supplied dimensions of your MPI run.
 This will work well for collectives - it simply scales down nranks of each communicator and converts the root of collectives to a valid rank if applicable.
 For point-to-point communications, it will skip replaying any P2P operations whose peer rank is out of the bounds of this replay.
+Note that you must have the same number of ranks per-node for this to work.

 ### Force one-sized data ops
 ``-f``

 This converts nelems of each NCCL data operation to either 1 or nranks, depending on which is the minimum valid size.
+This could be used to measure latency or quickly test a communications pattern.

 ### Disable trace pre-check
 ``-d``

 The replay tool pre-processes and validates traces before dissemenating and processing work.
 It checks that ranks specified are in-bounds and that every rank in a communicator group has a matching collective call.
 If this isn't the case, the replay tool will simply throw an error and refuse to run.
-This option allows the user to force skip this step if they still want to run their trace.
+This option allows the user to force skip this step if they still want to try to run their trace.

 ## Ordering